OpenLineage/workshops/airflow/e2-lineage-api/README.md

 pip install -r requirements.txt
 ```

-Then, run the Python script.
+Then, run the Python script:

 ```
 ./generate-events.py
 ```

-Before moving on to exercise 3, stop the e2-lineage-api container in Docker Desktop.
+We recommend stopping the `e2-lineage-api` container in Docker Desktop before moving on to exercise 3.